oVirt/ovirt-site/source/feature/blank-to-defaults.html.md

 ### Summary

 Until oVirt 3.5 the Blank template was not editable but still providing the default values.
-The idea here is to turn the rename the Blank to Defaults, decouple it completely from a cluster and make it editable (not deletable though).
+The idea here is to rename the Blank to Default, decouple it completely from a cluster and make it editable (not deletable).

 ### Owner